 - the hole does not close by the age of five.

-- the intestine is stuck in the hole.
+- the intestine is stuck in the opening and intestinal obstruction may occur.

 - the hernia is growing bigger as the child grows.

 The surgery is a simple procedure that takes around 20 to 30 minutes.
 The doctor will make a small incision at the umbilicus and push the protruded part/tissue inside.
-He will then stitch together the opening in the abdomen wall.
-The procedure is done under general anesthesia (4).
+They will then stitch together the opening in the abdomen wall.
+The procedure is done under general anesthesia (1).

 Your baby’s belly button needs to be dry and free of any infection.
-Here is how you can take care of the area:
+Here is how you can take care of the area (4):

-- Keep the base dry because a drier cord falls sooner than a wet one.
+- Keep the base dry because a dryer cord falls sooner than a wet one.

 - Clean the base of the cord with a cotton swab every time you change your baby’s nappy.